Get in touch

 Under enforcement operations like Ops Tiris 3.0 and 4.0, authorities have seized over RM32 million worth of subsidised fuel since 2024 and RM179 million in controlled goods overall (2024–2026).

-This isn’t just about syndicates or smuggling — employee-level misuse is just as damaging, especially for companies providing fuel cards, fleet vehicles, or reimbursements.
+This isn’t just about syndicates or smuggling.
+Misuse at the employee level can be just as damaging, especially for companies providing fuel cards, fleet vehicles, or reimbursements.

 If you’re running a fleet or managing drivers, this is a cost leak you can’t afford to ignore.